 The finished dish

-Garnish with some chopped parsley and enjoy with a good red wine.
+Garnish with chopped parsley and serve hot with crusty bread and a glass of red wine.